Nameless Rumia's Wiki

 Notes

 • YouTube has two creation stories.
-One of the founders cites difficulties finding videos of the 2004 Super Bowl halftime show incident and Indian Ocean tsunami,16) while the other two formulated a story citing difficulties sharing an alleged dinner party video that the third wasn't invited to.17)
+One of the founders cites difficulties finding videos of the 2004 Super Bowl halftime show incident and Indian Ocean tsunami,17) while the other two formulated a story citing difficulties sharing an alleged dinner party video that the third wasn't invited to.18)

-• In the early years, YouTube relied on a click-through rate that encouraged clickbait thumbnails, which got only worse when custom thumbnails were silently added in the late 2000s.
-The issue was later remedied with a thumbnail policy,18) and a new retention rate which factors in how long people stay to watch the video, but this came at the expense of short-form content.
+• In the early years, YouTube relied on a click-through rate which encouraged clickbait thumbnails, and only got worse when custom thumbnails were silently added in the late 2000s.
+These issues was later remedied with a thumbnail policy,19) along with a retention rate to factor in how long people stay to watch the video, but this came at the expense of short-form content.

-• The following decade would see short-form content proliferate on mobile-oriented platforms, such as Kwai, Vine (Twitter), TikTok, and Instagram (Meta).
-As a result, YouTube would ironically revisit the short-form content it shooed off with YouTube Shorts on September 14, 2020,19) despite having built the platform on mid-form and long-form content.
+• The following decade then saw short-form content proliferate on mobile-oriented platforms, so you now had an ironic situation where YouTube had to welcome back the short-form content that they previously disincentivized with YouTube Shorts on September 14, 2020,20) despite having built their entire platform on mid-form and long-form content.
+Then again, times have changed.21)

 • From December 2006 to February 2007, Niconico Douga would emerge as a front-end for Japanese barrage commentary on YouTube videos, then Google decided to deny access.

-• Rick Astley's 1984 dance-pop song Never Gonna Give You Up, popularized by Rickrolling, is associated with the YouTube video IDs: “oHg5SJYRHA0”20) and “dQw4w9WgXcQ”.21)
+• Rick Astley's 1984 dance-pop song Never Gonna Give You Up, popularized by Rickrolling, is associated with the YouTube video IDs: “oHg5SJYRHA0”22) and “dQw4w9WgXcQ”.23)

-• On October 17, 2023, the “Like” and “Subscribe” button gets a small animation (“smartimation”) when the two words are said,30) yet there are limits to avoid it being spammed throughout the video.31)
+• On October 17, 2023, their 'Like' and 'Subscribe' buttons get a small animation (“smartimation”) when the two words are said,32) yet there are limits to avoid it being spammed throughout the video.33)

 • There should really be an option to permanently disable “ambient mode” when watching videos in dark mode, I don't need a glowing ambilight effect around the fucking video.